scrawler-labs/router/README.md

 License
 -------
-Ghost Route is created by [Pranjal Pandey](https://www.physcocode.com) and released under the MIT License.
+Scrawler Router is created by [Pranjal Pandey](https://www.physcocode.com) and released under the MIT License.